P2320A EasyMount Ussing Chamber Slider

 APETURE SIZE: 10.4MM | Area = 0.85 cm2

-The P2320A EasyMount Slider is a precision-engineered 10.4 mm diameter tissue holder specifically designed for use with the EasyMount Chamber model P2300, tailored for studies involving the human cornea and corneal endothelium.
+The P2320A EasyMount Ussing Chamber Slider is a precision-engineered 10.4 mm diameter tissue holder specifically designed for use with the EasyMount Ussing Chamber model P2300, tailored for studies involving the human cornea and corneal endothelium.
 With an aperture area of 0.85 cm², this slider offers an optimized surface for research into corneal transport and barrier properties.
 A unique feature of the P2320A slider is its curved mounting surface, which is particularly advantageous for securing and positioning the natural curvature of corneal tissue, thereby reducing stress on the tissue and preserving its physiological structure.

 This curved design minimizes the risk of tissue distortion or edge compression, maintaining the cornea's structural integrity throughout the experiment and ensuring accurate measurement of transport and permeability parameters.
 When paired with the P2300 Ussing Chamber, the P2320A slider provides an ideal platform for researchers conducting in-depth studies of corneal hydration, ion transport, and drug permeability under controlled experimental conditions.
 Its specialized form makes it an invaluable tool for ophthalmologic research, providing reproducible and high-quality data in studies focused on human corneal health and barrier function.